-(D) The rate determined in paragraph (C) of this rule shall be used as the base rate to calculate any applicable additional payment amounts pursuant to paragraphs (I) to (L) of this rule.
+(D) The rate determined in paragraph (C) of this rule shall be used as the base rate to calculate any applicable additional payment amounts pursuant to paragraphs (J) to (M) of this rule.

 (E) The provider's publicly funded child care payment shall not include any child's copayment amount.

-(F) Licensed child care centers, licensed type A homes, certified or licensed type B homes, approved or accredited child day camps and child care providers otherwise approved by the border state to provide child care services shall be paid for full-time weekly care, part-time weekly care or hourly care.
+(F) Providers shall be paid for full-time weekly care, part-time weekly care or hourly care.
 The total payment for the week shall not exceed the provider's customary charge to the public.